sidwellr/schotter/schotter2.md

 ```
 New:
 ```
-fn view(app: &App, _model: &Model, frame: Frame) {\
+fn view(app: &App, _model: &Model, frame: Frame) {
 ```

 5. Remove the set_loop_mode statement from the beginning of the view function.
 It's cleaner to set the loop mode in the model function in an app since it is part of the app setup.
-(Sketches only have a view function, so that's where we put it.)
+(Sketches only have a view function, so that's where we had to put it.)

 6. Create an "update" function that is called in each iteration to update the data in the model.
 Right now, we have nothing to update, so the body is blank.
 ```